Vlachs of Serbia: Demographics

-The largest concentration of Vlachs in Serbia is in three easternmost administrative districts where over 90% of declared Vlachs live.
-According to data from the 2022 census, Vlachs constitute 8.1% of population in Bor District, 5.1% in Braničevo District, and 3.2% in Zaječar District.
+The largest concentration of Vlachs in Serbia is in the four easternmost administrative districts where over 90% of declared Vlachs live.
+According to data from the 2022 census, Vlachs constitute 8.1% of population in Bor District, 5.1% in Braničevo District, 3.2% in Zaječar District and 0.5% Pomoravlje District.

 There are no municipalities with Vlach ethnic majority or plurality.
 However, there are 15 villages with either Vlach ethnic majority or plurality.
 The villages with Vlach ethnic majority are: